Ahmed-Waleed345/Ahmed-Waleed345/README.md

 **Data Engineer · CSE Student**

-💼 **Current:** College student at the Faculty of Engineering, Minia University
+💼 **Current:** College student at the Faculty of Engineering, Minia University and traunee at Digital Egypt Pioneers track Data Engineer

 ## 🚀 About Me